janpstrunn/janpstrunn.github.io/_posts/2025-02-17-how-to-setup-taskwarrior-server-in-2025.md

 To use `-d` or `--data-dir`, you have to point the path to where taskchampion should save the files.
 If your server is not pointing to the `8080` port, you must set this, if not it will not work.
 You may do it using `-p=8080`.

-> **WARNING:** If you already use taskwarrior, do not point `-d` to the existing directory, because it will wipe all your data!
+> If you already use taskwarrior, do not point `-d` to the existing directory, because it will wipe all your data!
+{: .prompt-warning }

 To set this up, follow the example: